 Minor Field

-The student must complete a minor of 8 to 12 credits, 6 or more of these credits to be earned from courses in departments outside the College of Nursing.
+The student must complete a minor of 8 to 12 credits, 6 or more of these credits to be earned from courses in departments outside the School of Nursing.
 Such courses are selected for their relevance to the student’s area of specialization, and are to be taken in the substantive content of the selected minor field.

 Language Requirement